droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 The raven’s arrival is followed soon after by a terrible, grating shriek and the arrival of a **greater strix**: a large artificial “bird” crafted of wood, animal skins, burlap, and hundreds of black raven’s feathers.

-The **greater strix** uses the statistics of a **manticore**, but is Medium and has vulnerability to fire damage.
-Instead of actual tail spikes, the greater strix’s **_tail spikes_** attack releases a volley of dozens of tiny silver barbs from its wings.
+The **greater strix** uses the statistics of a **[Weak Manticore](https://2e.aonprd.com/Monsters.aspx?ID=3093)**, but is Medium and has vulnerability to fire damage.
+Instead of actual tail spikes, the Weakness 5 fire, strix’s **_spikes_** attack releases a volley of dozens of tiny silver barbs from its wings.

 ![[Greater Strix.png]]
 <span class="credit">"Greater Strix" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>

-The greater strix is joined by two **swarms of lesser strix** (each using the statistics of a **swarm of ravens**, but with vulnerability to fire damage).
+The greater strix is joined by two **swarms of lesser strix** (each using the statistics of a **[Weak Raven Swarm](https://2e.aonprd.com/Monsters.aspx?ID=782)**, but with Weakness 5 fire).
 Each lesser strix is an artificial “crow” slightly larger than a raven, crafted of burlap, straw, twigs, and sharp stone teeth.

 > [!combat]- **Balancing the Strix**
 > This combat encounter is a **bruising** encounter against a party of four 3rd-level players and a Level 1 ally (Ireena Kolyana).
 For parties of smaller or larger sizes, modify the encounter as follows: